fnando-gomez/Codewars/README.md

 **2 Number of Decimal Digits** | Codewars | Determine the total number of digits in the integer (n>=0) given as input to the function.

 **3 Move zeros to end** | Codewars | Write an algorithm that takes an array and moves all of the zeros to the end, preserving the order of the other elements.

+**4 Array to sum** | Technical interview | Create a function that can add up every element in the array that can be parsed to a number.